animetrics/AirCardLinux/README.md

 new profile -> connecting -> bringing usb0 nic up.
 Make sure to edit the StartModem.sh script to add the proper profile for your carrier.

-**NOTE:** I modified the driver code was because it uses kernel logging not available with the Centos kernel.
+**NOTE:** I modified the driver code because it uses kernel logging not available with the Centos kernel.
 Original driver code is in the orig folder.

 ### Install